Doing Business in Kosovo

 The Kosovo Ministry of Trade & Industry (MTI) actively promotes trade and improving the business environment by reducing and removing unnecessary barriers, work permits, and abolishing business registration fees etc.

-The Investment Promotion Agency of Kosovo (IPAK) is also active in promoting foreign investment and takes a dynamic approach in promoting Kosovo as a good place to invest.
+Kosovo Investment and Enterprise Support Agency (KIESA) is also active in promoting foreign investment and takes a dynamic approach in promoting Kosovo as a good place to invest.

 The American Chamber of Commerce (AmCham) in Kosovo has an extensive membership and regularly gathers U.S. and non-U.S. businesses to push for greater transparency and private sector input in government decision-making and reforms.